aDiTyA-2712/library-management/readme.md

+## Library Management System

-1. Overview
+## Overview
 	The Library Management System is a Django-based web application that enables users to manage books, track borrowing and returns, and integrate authentication via Google and GitHub.
 It includes features like:

-		- Book Management (Create, List, Borrow, Return)
+		- **Book Management (Create, List, Borrow, Return)
-		- User Authentication via Google & GitHub OAuth
+		- **User Authentication via Google & GitHub OAuth
-		- Django Admin Panel for managing books and users
+		- **Django Admin Panel for managing books and users
-		- Email Notifications for book borrowing and returns
+		- **Email Notifications for book borrowing and returns

-2. Project Structure
+## Project Structure

 	library-management/
 	│── library/                   # Main Django project folder